-We are interested in the interplay between distribution of income by age group and productive bubbles.
-We have studied a three period OG model where productive investment done in the first period of life is a long term investment whose return occurs in the following two periods.
-The bubble is a short term speculative investment that facilitates intertemporal consumption smoothing.
-Our main result shows that the distribution of labor and capital income by age group determines both the existence of bubbles and their effect on production.
-We first show that if a large part of the labor income is obtained by middle age individuals and a large part of the capital income is obtained by old individuals then the equilibrium does not exhibit bubbles.
-We also show that if the fraction of labor income obtained by the young individuals is large and the fraction of capital income obtained by the middle age individuals is also large then an equilibrium with unproductive bubbles exists.
+We are interested in the interplay between the distribution of income by age group and productive bubbles.
+We have studied an OLG model with agents who live three periods, in which productive investment done in the first period of life is an illiquid investment whose return occurs in the following two periods.
+The bubble is a liquid speculative investment that facilitates intertemporal consumption smoothing.
+Our main result shows that the distribution of labour and capital income by age group determines both the existence of bubbles and their effect on production.
+We first show that if a large part of the labour income is obtained by middle-aged individuals and a large part of the capital income is obtained by old individuals then the equilibrium does not exhibit bubbles.
+We also show that if the fraction of labour income obtained by the young individuals is large and the fraction of capital income obtained by the middle-aged individuals is also large then an equilibrium with unproductive bubbles exists.
 These bubbles are used to postpone consumption.
-Finally, we show that the equilibrium exhibits productive bubbles in two different situations: when the middle age individuals obtain a large fraction of total income and when these individuals obtain a small fraction of total income.
-In the first case, bubbles are productive because they are used to transfer wealth to the young individuals, who then increase investment in the productive asset.
+Finally, we show that the equilibrium exhibits productive bubbles in two different situations: when the middle-aged individuals obtain a large fraction of total income and when these individuals obtain a small fraction of total income.
+In the first case, bubbles are productive because they are used to transfer consumption to the young individuals, who then increase investment in the productive asset.
 In the second case, bubbles are productive because the savings rate is larger in the equilibrium with bubbles.

 Fiscal policies cause large changes in the distribution of income by age group and, as a consequence, they modify the effect that bubbles have on production and they can either facilitate or hinder the existence of bubbles.
 In particular, we show that large capital income taxes facilitate the existence of an equilibrium with bubbles.
-We also show that the effect of an increase in the labor income taxes depends on the age group of the tax payers.
+We also show that the effect of an increase in the labour income taxes depends on the age group of the tax payers.
 We conclude that the same fiscal policy may have very different effects on production depending on the distribution of income by age group.
 This conclusion is illustrated numerically by showing the effect that a fiscal policy has on several European economies.